zhongyy/Adversarial_MTER/readme.md

 ```
 pip install mxnet-cu90
 ```
-2. download the code as `unequal_code/`
+2. download the code as `Adversarial_MTER/`
 ```
 git clone https://github.com/zhongyy/Adversarial_MTER.git
 ```

 3. The CASIA-WebFace dataset is preprocessed by ourseleves using MTCNN.
-The VGGFace2 and MS1MV1 datasets we used ace downloaded from Data Zoo of [InsightFace](https://github.com/deepinsight/insightface).
+The VGGFace2 and MS1MV1 datasets are downloaded from Data Zoo of [InsightFace](https://github.com/deepinsight/insightface).

 4. MNIST models are trained from scratch.